kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/ReadMe.md

 - **Caching** is applied to improve application performance.
 The cache is a piece of memory that has much faster read/write time (around an order of magnitude faster).

+- **AWS service endpoints** To connect programmatically to an AWS service, you use an endpoint.
+An endpoint is the URL of the entry point for an AWS web service.

 ## Quick reference on AWS offers
 - **Elastic Inference** allows you to attach low-cost GPU-powered acceleration to Amazon EC2 and Sagemaker instances or Amazon ECS tasks, to reduce the cost of running deep learning inference by up to 75%.
 Amazon Elastic Inference supports TensorFlow, Apache MXNet, PyTorch and ONNX models.